"July 20, 2011 -- Drugs that slow progression of multiple sclerosis (MS) offer health gains to some at very high prices, a new study shows.

-(interferon beta-1a) Injection for intramuscular use
+(interferon beta-1a) Intramuscular Injection

 Read this Medication Guide before you start using AVONEX, and each time you get a refill.
 There may be new information.
 This information does not take the place of talking with your healthcare provider about your medical condition or your treatment.